MetOs-UiO/eScience2024/docs/feide.rst

   .. note::
      You might need to check your spam/junk folder

-  - Click on the link ithe email and proceed with further registration.
+  - Click on the link in the email and proceed with further registration.

   - Now you have FEIDE **guest** account.